Assignments will be posted here.

 Email the TA for the course if you have questions.

 Find a graph drawn from data and published by your thesis supervisor.
-If your supervisor is flawless, pick a graph from your own thesis or from another paper published from your lab or department.
+If your supervisor is flawless, pick another published graph, eg from a paper published from your lab or department.

 Choose a graph that has plenty of room for improvement.
 Too little improvement means we can’t assign many marks.